Re-Adventures/MyNotes/Unicorn-Engine.md

   bytecode = fp.read()

 # This address can be anything
-# On this address the emulation will happen
+# On this address the emulation will proceed
 ADDR = 0x100000
 ```